 It doesn’t matter what our age is, exercise and physical activities are very beneficial for our overall health and wellbeing.
-This is no different for those living in care homes and getting the opportunity to participate in some form of exercise or physical activity should be seen as a major priority within care homes.
+This is no different for those living in care homes.
+Getting the opportunity to participate in some form of exercise or physical activity should be seen as a major priority within care homes.
 It can be both beneficial for the physical welfare of a resident, as well as for mental health and stimulation.
 Exercise can be a key contributor to the overall quality of life for residents in care homes.

 Benefits of Exercise for Care Home Residents